LOADING ...

 by the men who for gold.

-The arctic trails have secret tales
+The arctic trails their secret tales

 The northern lights have seen sights

-but the queerest ever did see,
+but the they ever did see,

 I Sam McGee.

-Now Sam McGee was from
+Now Sam was from Tennessee

 where the cotton and blows.

-the pole, God only knows.
+'round the pole, God knows.

-seemed to hold him a spell,
+to hold him like a spell,

-though he'd say in his homely way
+though often say in his homely way

-that he'd sooner in Hell.
+that he'd live in Hell.

 the Dawson trail.

-Talk of your cold! the parka's fold
+Talk of your cold! through the fold

-it like a driven nail.
+it stabbed a driven nail.

-sometimes we couldn't see.
+'til we couldn't see.

-It much fun, but the only one
+It wasn't much fun, but the one

 to was Sam McGee.